stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 # NO NEED FOR BIG BANG

-One beauty of #stratapp is that you can do the roll out progressively, selecting who sees what pages in the app, right down to each individual employee.
+One beauty of #stratapp is that you can do the roll out progressively, selecting who sees what pages in the app.
+You can do this in seconds, right down to each individual employee or by your org-design.
+For example, "_I want everyone in the executive team, who is based in Singapore, to have access to strategy execution_".

-This means you can immediately go org-wide with the quick wins on "productivity & culture" elevation, whilst preparing your strategy and KPIs content.
+This means you can immediately go org-wide with the quick wins on "productivity & culture" elevation, whilst taking some time to refine your strategy and KPIs content.

 Clients usually start org-wide for "productivity & culture" elevation, then advance to ideation, strategy execution and business performance as either: